shanemarvinmay/interview-prep/system_design/scratch.md

 * Microservices are generally used with large scale systems
 * If one microservice is only talking to one other micro service, then they should have been one service altogether.

+---

+# Sharding Data
+- When there is too much data and you need to access/query quickly